 Seeks to create a safer space for the discussion of the impacts of alcohol and other substances and to provide resources to reduce the potential harms caused by substance use.

-Office: Poli Sci Undergrad Lounge (Loeb A615) and Res Counselling (131 Renfrew)
+Office: Poli Sci Undergrad Lounge (Loeb A615) every Wednesday and second Friday and Res Counselling (131 Renfrew) every second Friday

 Therapy Dog Since: 2023